celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ---
 title: cUsd-based Event Ticketing and Management System
 description: This project is a smart contract written in the Solidity programming language on the celo blockchain.
-The contract is called "Evently" and it allows users to create and buy tickets for events.
 authors:
   - name: Ogoyi Thompson
     title: Technical Writer